-This seems to be there year when so many people we know are turning 40.
-Not me.
-Not yet.
-But our friends who are turning 40 always seem to dread it, like a rite of passage they’re just not ready for.
-I’ve been told 40 sucks, and what better way to get that across than with a DIY birthday lollipop tower with 40 lollipops — suckers, if you will — and the words “40 Sucks” on top.
+A few years ago, so many people we knew were turning 40.
+And they all seemed to dread it, like a rite of passage they’re just not ready for.
+I get it.
+Any monumental birthday past 21 sucks.
+And what better way to get that across than with a DIY lollipop tower with 40 lollipops — suckers, if you will — and the words “40 Sucks” on top.

-Now, I’m calling this a lollipop tower because that’s the word I use.
+Now, quick side note.
+I’m calling this a lollipop tower because that’s the word I use.
 And calling this a sucker tower just sounds weird.
 But it’s a play on the word sucker.

 And, of course, you can make this for any age over 21.
 Because 21 is amazing.
 Everything after that kind of sucks or blows … until you get to around 80.
 Then every birthday after that is a blessing.